-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 37 Stimulants / Possession or Use A student shall not consume nor possess diet pills, caffeine pills, or other stimulant on school property.
-NOTE: If the stimulant is a controlled substance under the Georgia Controlled Substances Act, the student shall be found to have violated the Alcohol/Illegal Drugs/Inhalants Rule (2.b) and shall be disciplined according to that Section.
-37.1 One to three days detention OR one to three days ISS 37.2 Four to five days ISS OR one to three days OSS 37.b Stimulants / Selling or Distribution No student shall buy, receive, sell, distribute, or possess with intent to distribute diet pills, caffeine pills, or other stimulant on school property.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S37 Stimulants/ Possession or Use A student shall not consume nor possess diet pills, caffeine pills, or other stimulant on school property.
+NOTE: If the stimulant is a controlled substance under the Georgia Controlled Substances Act, the student shall be found to have violated the Alcohol/Illegal Drugs/ Inhalants Rule (2 b) and shall be disciplined according to that Section.
+S37.1 1 to 3 Days Detention OR 1 to 3 Days ISS \$37.2 4 to 5 Days ISS OR 1 to 3 Days OSS S37.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion. \$37.b Stimulants/ Selling or Distribution No student shall buy, receive, sell, distribute, or possess with intent to distribute diet pills, caffeine pills, or other stimulant on school property.
 There is no requirement that there be an exchange of money, goods, and/or services to find a violation of this rule.
-NOTE: If the stimulant is a controlled substance under the Georgia Controlled Substances Act, the student shall be found to have violated the Alcohol/Illegal Drugs/Inhalants Rule (2.b) and shall be disciplined according to that Section.
-37.b.2 Four to five days ISS OR one to three days OSS 37.b.3 Four to 10 days OSS 38 Tardy No student, without a valid excuse, shall be tardy for a class in which they are enrolled.
-38.1 One to three days detention OR one to three days ISS 38.2 Four to five days ISS OR one to three days OSS
+NOTE: If the stimulant is a controlled substance under the Georgia Controlled Substances Act, the student shall be found to have violated the Alcohol/Illegal Drugs/ Inhalants Rule (2.b) and shall be disciplined according to that Section. \$37.1 4 to 5 Days ISS OR 1 to 3 Days OSS \$37.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS 37.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S38 Tardy No student, without a valid excuse, shall be tardy for a class in which they are enrolled.
+Under old rules, secondary students only received Level 1 discipline for Skipping (a more egregious offense) but received Levels 1-2 for Tardies (a lesser offense).
+S38.1 1 to 3 Days Detention OR 1 to 3 Days ISS \$38.2 4 to 5 Days ISS OR 1 to 3 Days OSS S38.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S39 Teasing/ Taunting Engaging or encouraging teasing and/or taunting of another student, employee, volunteer, or visitor to provoke or make fun of someone, whether in a playful, insulting, or contemptuous manner.
+S39.1 1 to 3 Days Detention OR 1 to 3 Days ISS S39.2 4 to 5 Days ISS OR 1 to 3 Days OSS S39.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S40 Theft No student shall intentionally steal property belonging to another person or entity.
+S40.1 1 to 3 Days Detention OR 1 to 3 Days ISS S40.2 4 to 5 days ISS OR 1 to 3 Days OSS \$40.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.